- How do I renew a book?

 Volunteer

-Get a Book from Another Library
+Get a book from another library

 Reserve Space

-Request a copy of the Board of Trustees’ “Use of Library Facilities” document by calling the library at 732-572-2750.
+See the library’s Use of Library Facilities for more information.
 Patrons may also reserve quiet study room space for specific times by calling the library.